Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks-async.md

 ### !end-callout

-As part of Unit 4, you are required to complete 7 mock interviews total:
+To receive the “Certificate in Full Stack Web Development with CS/DSA Foundations”, as part of Unit 4, you are required to complete 7 mock interviews total:
 - five peer-to-peer technical mock interviews
 - two behavioral mock interviews